 - Standards Compliant.
-The Wireless Access Point complies with the IEEE 802.11g for Wireless LANs. - WEP support.
+The Wireless Access Point complies with the IEEE 802.11a/g for Wireless LANs. - WEP support.
 Support for WEP is included.
-64-bit, 128-bit, and 152-bit keys are supported. - Full WPA support.
-WPA enterprise class strong security with RADIUS and certificate authentication as well as dynamic encryption key generation.
-WPA-PSK pre-shared key authentication without the overhead of RADIUS servers but with all of the strong security of WPA. - DHCP Client Support.
+64-bit, 128-bit, and 152-bit keys are supported. - DHCP Client Support.
 DHCP provides a dynamic IP address to PCs and other devices upon request.
-The WG102 can act as a client and obtain information from your DHPC server. - SNMP Support.
+The WAG302 can act as a client and obtain information from your DHPC server. - SNMP Support.
 Support for Simple Network Management Protocol (SNMP) Management Information Base (MIB) management.